 Sumner v.
 Shuman, 483 U.S. 66 (1987)

 The U.S. Supreme Court held that a sentencing authority is constitutionally required to consider “any aspect of the defendant’s character or record and any of the circumstances of the particular offense” as a mitigating factor.
-The Court also held that a statute mandating a death sentences for prison inmates convicted of murder while serving life sentences without the possibility of parole violates the Eighth Amendment and the Fourteenth Amendment.
+The Court also held that a statute mandating a death sentence for prison inmates convicted of murder while serving life sentences without the possibility of parole violates the Eighth Amendment and the Fourteenth Amendment.

 Ake v.
 Oklahoma, 470 U.S. 68 (1986)